 I believe valuable skills are developed through practice.
-In my courses, I incorporate a group activity whereby students can better understand the policymaking process and concepts such as the collective action problem.
-These in-class simulations provide an opportunity wherein both instruction and practice in concepts and skills may occur.
+In my introductory courses, I often incorporate a group activity whereby students can better understand the policymaking process and concepts such as the collective action problem.
+In-class simulations provide an opportunity wherein both instruction and practice in concepts and skills may occur.
 Recognizing the effectiveness of these simulations for achieving learning objectives and teaching elements of political strategy (e.g., agenda setting, strategic voting, etc.) eschewed in many survey courses, a colleague and I published our findings in the Journal of Political Science Education.
 Simulations provide a way for students to engage concepts in ways typically not possible during lecture and demonstrate the complexity of decision-making.
 Students frequently comment that the simulation was constructive, fun, and beneficial to their learning.

 A central component of instruction and learning is mentorship.
 I seek to provide high quality mentorship to my students and colleagues.
 I encourage students to attend office hours to discuss academics and the ways I can help them be successful in their education.
 I encourage students to meet with me before assignments are due to review and improve their work.
 I want to provide them a comfortable space to inquire about complicated questions, such as internships, or to discuss challenging personal circumstances.
 I believe teachers have an obligation to care about the wellbeing and success of their students.
 I am proud that while at the University of Florida I was presented an award for mentorship, and that many former students have told me they found our conversations outside the classroom to be helpful and motivating, academically and personally.